Skip to main content

 There’s nothing like enjoying a good thunderstorm through the window in the comfort of your own home.
 That is until the roof above you starts to crack, and before you know it, the water’s leaking all over your living room.
 Kids, get the pots and pans, and hurry!

-At RoofCrafters, we know this must feel like a nightmare that has become reality.
-We’ve been helping homeowners mend their storm-damaged roofs for nearly 30 years, and we’ve heard all the horror stories.
-We believe that where there’s a will, there’s always a way.
-If you’re suffering from a storm-damaged roof, RoofCrafters has you covered with any service you made need, whether it’s a roof repair or a total installation.
+At RoofCrafters, we know this must feel like a nightmare that has become a reality.
+We’ve been helping homeowners mend their storm-damaged roofs for 30 years, and we’ve heard many horror stories.
+We believe where there’s a will, there’s always a way.
+If you’re suffering from a storm-damaged roof, RoofCrafters has you covered with any service you may need, whether it’s a tarp, roof repair, or a total replacement.
 We’ve got your back.

 Storm damage is a pressing matter that has to be dealt with promptly to avoid any further damage to your roof and your home in general.
 If you’re reading this article, it’s safe to say that you’re experiencing some storm damage and unsure how to navigate it.
 In this article, you’ll learn about the different types of storm damage, and how to address the repair process.
 Let’s jump right in!

 Several types of roof storm damage can arise depending on the nature of the storm.
-Regardless of the damage from nature’s fury your roof has faced, most insurance companies will take care of any damages incurred.
+Regardless of the damage from nature’s fury on your roof, most insurance companies will take care of any damages incurred.

 The 4 most common types of roof storm damage are: